faisalcse1/E2B_Word_Bank_npm/README.md

 ### 3. `findWordByBangla(term)`

-Finds the first item in the word list where the `bn` field contains the given Bangla term.
+Finds the first item in the word list where the `bn` field matches the given Bangla term.

 #### **Parameters**:
 - **`term`**: `string` - The Bangla term to search for.